Rob-Stallman/SCU_UHP_thesis/index.md

 I began by designing the user interface (UI) for FCP using HTML5, CSS and JavaScript.
 The guiding principle behind the early stages of the building process was that the web application should be intuitive and fun to use.
 Thus, I modelled the UI to mirror an online-shopping catalog.
 The idea was that a user could log on, sift through a catalog of fuel cycles, and add to their “cart” the ones they wanted to learn more about.
 A mock-up of this early-stage design is shown in Figure XX, and the first edition of the webpage is shown in Figure XX.

 ![Figure 2]()
-<figcaption style="width:fit-content; margin:auto"><em>Figure XX.
-An initial mock-up of what became the homepage of FCP: a catalog of the forty EGs defined in the FCES study.</em></figcaption>
+<figcaption>Figure XX.
+An initial mock-up of what became the homepage of FCP: a catalog of the forty EGs defined in the FCES study.</figcaption>

 ![Figure 3]()
 <figcaption style="width:fit-content; margin:auto"><em>Figure XX.
 The first edition of the homepage of FCP written with HTML and CSS.
 The webpage was purely static at this point because I had not yet introduced any JavaScript.</em></figcaption>